 Jersey Advantage hosted an Efficient Dairying Dinner in Hamilton before LIC Breeders Day.
 We had a highly engaged group of Farmers and Industry Leaders who came together to talk about efficient dairying for the future and the critical role genetics must play.
 Special thanks to our dinner speakers Mark Townshend, Co-chair of Jersey Advantage and John Roche, Chief Science Adviser for MPI, who shared their thoughts, insights and challenged our thinking.
-Thanks also to Luke Beehre, Co-chair of Jersey Advantage for MCing the evening program.
-Donations from Jersey farmers are an important revenue stream for us and allows us to continue much needed advocacy and promotional work on behalf of the breed.
+Thanks also to Luke Beehre, Co-chair of Jersey Advantage for MCing the evening.